Andy608/GameTechRepo/README.txt

 Struggles

-- The lighting took hours upon hours to bake, so I was not able to play around with lighting as much as I would have liked.
-I still like the results though.
+- I was having some trouble getting blendtrees to work on characters that the character doesn't control since I couldn't use Input data to change the state of them.
+I ended up just using the enemy's velocity to change the movement state of the animations in the blend tree.

 ================================================================================================